Geography 353 Cartography and Visualization

 I. Define the Geographic Context and Mapping Method

-- Each student will chose a different state or group of states to focus on.
+- Each student will chose a different state or group of states (Washington & Oregon, etc.) to focus on.

-- Smaller states: do several (problems w/ Alaska, Hawaii)
+- Smaller states: do several (avoid Alaska, Hawaii and stupid states like Virginia)

 - Gather additional information (historical, contemporary) about your state; helps